MatthPapa/ECE298A-8-bit-CPU/docs/info.md

 - This unit takes in an input from the registers and performs mathematical operations based off the request from Control Sequencer (Add, Sub, etc).
 It then writes the output to the accumulator

 #### Registers:
-- Index (A and B): Two 8-bit registers used for tempory storage.
+- Index (A and B): Two 8-bit registers used for tempory storage
-- Accumulator (Acc): An 8-bit register where the output of the ALU is saved.
+- Accumulator (Acc): An 8-bit register where the output of the ALU is saved
-- Output: An 8-bit register used to hold the value of the output while CPU works on next instruction.
+- Output: An 8-bit register used to hold the value of the output while CPU works on next instruction

 ## Table of I/O Assignments